Abdul Jabbar Naeemi

 After the presidential elections, Naeemi became the Governor of Wardak Province, which is located 30 kilometers west of Kabul.
 Since taking up this position he has received credit for re-establishing order in the province, a former Taliban stronghold, and for drastically reducing the cultivation of opium.

 He is a follower of the Pashtun spiritual leader Pir Sayed Ahmed Gailani, and a member of Gailani's National Islamic Front party.

-In early 2010 Abdul was appointed governor of Khost Province.
+In early 2010 Naeemi was appointed governor of Khost Province.